 If you can't attend an information session, you may come into the office during walk-in hours on November 11th (8:30am-noon and 1:00-4:30pm) or schedule an individual appointment starting November 18th.

 Welcome!
 Our office provides a variety of advising services throughout the year.
-We are generally open for walk-in advising Mon-Fri 8:30 a.m. to 4:30 p.m.
-Walk-in advising hours are subject to change so feel free to contact our office prior to your visit to make sure we are available to see you.
+We offer both appointment and walk-in advising at select times depending on what you would like to discuss.
+Please stop by or call our office to find out about our upcoming walk-in hours or to schedule an appointment.
 When visiting our office, please bring your UT ID card so that you can swipe-in at our reception desk.
 The first available advisor will meet with you.
 If you prefer to meet with a specific advisor, you may request them.
-If you prefer to make an appointment please give us a call.

-Web resources-- For the most updated information about department events, registration information, internship/employment, and other opportunities for economics majors visit us online: on Facebook, on our blog, and on Blackboard under the "Economics Community Online."
+Web resources-- For the most updated information about department events, registration information, internship/employment, and other opportunities for economics majors visit us online: on Facebook, on our blog, and on our Twitter page.

 Just have a quick question?
 Or need help with a registration issue?
 Our reception staff can help-- no need to wait to see an advisor!
 Just let them know what you need and they will help you, or set you up to see an advisor if necessary.

 General Advising is open to anyone, on a walk-in basis, and includes everything from answering quick questions to helping you sort out a problem.
 General Advising is available year-round but may be limited during the Registration Advising period and in the first twelve class days of the semester.